Golden Ocean Group Limited: GOGL - Delivery of dry bulk vessel

 Reference is made to the stock exchange notice dated March 14, 2017 where Golden Ocean Group Limited (NASDAQ and OSE: GOGL) ("Golden Ocean" or the "Company") announced that it has entered into agreements to acquire 16 modern dry bulk vessels in an all-share transaction where the Company will issue in aggregate 17.8 million consideration shares.

-The Company is pleased to announce that it has taken delivery of additional one vessel, Q Ioanari (to be renamed Golden Ioanari).
-Golden Ocean has issued 1.3 million consideration shares to Quintana Shipping Ltd. and associated companies in exchange for the vessel.
-Following this transaction, the Company's issued share capital is USD 6,116,149.10 divided into 122,322,992 issued shares, each with a nominal value of USD 0.05.
+The Company is pleased to announce that it has taken delivery of additional one vessel, Q Gayle (to be renamed Golden Gayle).
+Golden Ocean has issued 1.8 million consideration shares to Quintana Shipping Ltd. and associated companies in exchange for the vessel.
+Following this transaction, the Company's issued share capital is USD 6,206,149.60 divided into 124,122,992 issued shares, each with a nominal value of USD 0.05.

 Hamilton, Bermuda